MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/Instructions/Labs/LAB_04_Create a data collection rule and install the Azure Monitor Agent.md

 4. Click on the button labeled **Next: Resources >** to proceed.

-    >**Note**: The Azure Monitor Agent will automatically be installed on Azure virtual resources.
+    >**Note**: The Azure Monitor Agent will automaticlly be installed on Azure virtual resources.

 5. On the **Resources** page, select **+ Add resources**.